jcolag/entropy-arbitrage/2022-01-26-test-jekyll.md

 ## Scaffolding

-When building something complicated, whether it's a skyscraper or some code, we might erect [scaffolding](https://en.wikipedia.org/wiki/Scaffolding) around it, a support structure that surrounds the *real* structure to make different sections accessible.
+When building something complicated, whether it's a skyscraper or some code, we might erect {% wiki Scaffolding|scaffolding|en %} around it, a support structure that surrounds the *real* structure to make different sections accessible.
 That's what we need here.

 ### Take 1 🎬